Otomatorg/otomato-sdk/README.md

 }
 ```

-## Core Concepts
+## Core concepts

 ### Workflow

 A Workflow is a container for nodes (triggers and actions) and the edges that connect them.

 **Properties**:
-  - id: Unique identifier.
+	•	`id`: Unique identifier.
-  - name: Name of the workflow.
+	•	`name`: Name of the workflow.
-  - nodes: Array of Node instances.
+	•	`nodes`: Array of Node instances.
-  - edges: Array of Edge instances.
+	•	`edges`: Array of Edge instances.
-  - state: Current state (inactive, active, failed, completed, waiting).
+	•	`state`: Current state (inactive, active, failed, completed, waiting).

-### Node
+### node

 Node is an abstract class representing either a Trigger or an Action.

 **Properties**:
-  - id: Unique identifier.
+	•	`id`: Unique identifier.
-  - blockId: Identifier for the block type.
+	•	`blockId`: Identifier for the block type.
-  - parameters: Key-value pairs for node configuration.
+	•	`parameters`: Key-value pairs for node configuration.
-  - position: Coordinates for UI placement.
+	•	`position`: Coordinates for UI placement.

 ### Trigger

 A Trigger initiates the workflow based on certain conditions.

 **Methods**:
-  - setCondition(value): Sets the logical condition (lt, gt, etc.).
-This works only for polling-based triggers.
+	•	`setCondition(value)`: Sets the logical condition (lt, gt, etc.).
+This works only for polling based triggers.
-  - setComparisonValue(value): Sets the value to compare against.
-This works only for polling-based triggers.
+	•	`setComparisonValue(value)`: Sets the value to compare against.
+This works only for polling based triggers.

 ### Action

 An Action performs operations like swapping tokens, sending notifications, etc.

 **Methods**:
-  - setParams(key, value): Sets parameters specific to the action.
+	•	`setParams(key, value)`: Sets parameters specific to the action.

-### Edge
+### Edges

 An Edge connects two nodes, defining the workflow’s execution path.

 **Properties**:
-  - source: Source Node.
+	•	`source`: Source Node.
-  - target: Target Node.
+	•	`target`: Target Node.
-  - label: Optional label for the edge.
+	•	`label`: Optional label for the edge.
-  - value: Optional value for conditional edges.
+	•	`value`: Optional value for conditional edges.

 ## Examples